bnmoch3/blog/_posts/2024-06-08-project-siberia.md

 both CPU-wise and memory-wise.
 In the
 [Anti-Caching overview post](/blog/anti-caching), we saw this overhead addressed by using only a sample of the accesses to update the LRU chain.
-In future posts, we'll see other approaches that lower/coarsen the granurality from record level accesses to page level accesses and even use hardware support so as to minimize the cache maintenance overhead.
+In future posts, we'll see other approaches that lower/coarsen the granularity from record level accesses to page level accesses and even use hardware support so as to minimize the cache maintenance overhead.